 The figure ZHR is zenithal hourly rate.
 This is the number of meteors that a single observer would see per hour if the shower's "point of origin", or radiant, were at the zenith and the sky were dark enough for 6.5-magnitude stars to be visible to the naked eye.
 Illumination gives an idea of how dark the sky is, the lower the figure, the darker the sky.

 The Lyrids are a northern shower, but can be observed by most mainland Australians.
 The best time to observe the Lyrids is in the morning between 2.00-5.00 am.
 However, the Lyrids low rates, combined with their closeness to the horizon, mean that few meteors are likely to be seen.
 To see the Lyrids, look to the north in the morning sky.
 About two hand-spans above the northern horizon is the bright, blue-white star alpha Lyra, the brightest star near the northern horizon.
 The Lyrid radiant is just above it and to the left by around a hand-span.
-This year there is no moonlight interference.

 Outside of the showers, you can still see sporadic meteors.
 Rates seen from the Southern Hemisphere are around 8 random meteors being seen per hour during the late morning hours and 3 per hour during the evening.
 The evening rates will be reduced during the times around the full Moon due to interference by the Moons light.